 - There is one valve above the group head, and two below the group head.
 One of the two valves may be clogged.

 How To Clean E61 Brew Group Mushroom, Jet and Top Valve

 Is the leak coming from where the two pipes join in the E61?

-- If leaking around the fitting or behind the fitting (where the two pipes join), either under pressure or sitting idle, may require tightening.
-You do not want to use sealant, as these pipes go into the back of the group head and would be in direct contact with consumable water/ coffee.
-This could also lock the pipes into the back of the group causing damage to the group which would require replacement of the group.
-Also contacts with metals is what makes the sealant harden, With how direct tightening is with those pipes you could end up cross threading into the group head thinking it's just the sealant getting hard.
+- If leaking around the fitting or behind the fitting (where the two pipes join), either under pressure or sitting idle, the fitting may require tightening.
+You do not want to use sealant, as these pipes go into the back of the group head and would be in direct contact with consumable water/coffee.
+This could also lock the pipes into the back of the group — causing damage to the group — which would require replacement of the group.
+With how direct tightening is with those pipes you could end up cross threading into the group head thinking it's just the sealant getting hard.

-- After tightening the leak still continues, Pipe may need to be replaced, or the fitting is cross threaded and the E61 group needs replacement.
+- If after tightening the leak still continues, the pipes may need to be replaced, or the fitting is cross threaded and the E61 group needs replacement.
 Under this circumstance, both parts may require replacement.

-- The first is that one of the plumb lines connected to the back of the E-61 is not secure resulting in a leak.
+- The first is that one of the plumb lines connected to the back of the E61 is not secure resulting in a leak.
 This will need to be tightened from the inside of the machine.
 You may see leaking from the bottom of the machine as well if this is the case.
 Remove the top of the machine and look towards the front of the machine.
 These lines will be located on the back of the faceplate, opposite to where the grouphead is seated.
-They are listed as parts 19 and 11 on p.9 of the machine's parts diagram.
 Use an open ended wrench or adjustable wrench to tighten these down.

-- If you have recently done any group head maintenance on the machine, you may just not have tightened the nut down all the way.
-Try just turning the nut with a wrench and see if it moves.
+- If any group head maintenance has recently been done on the machine, the nut may not have been tightened all the way.
+Try turning the nut with a wrench and see if it moves.

 Is the leak coming from around the nut where the steam or hot water wand attaches?